-- Many insurance companies now offer life insurance to individuals up to age 85.
+Many insurance companies now offer life insurance to individuals up to age 85.
 However, the rates vary significantly between ages 65, 75 and 85.
-The best time to look into life insurance is at your current age because you'll be looking at today's rate.
-For seniors with health issue looking for Life Insurance, Assumption Life, Canada Protection and Industrial Alliance have Simplified Issue plans with No Medical Tests and a short series of Health questions, the coverage can start from day one.
-See point 6 for more details.
-Equitable Life recently introduced a simplified issue plan similar to Assumption Life’s Golden Protection.
-But coverage is only available to applicants up to age 80.
+The best time to look into life insurance is at your current age because premiums generally cost more when you are older.
+Seniors with health issues might want to consider Assumption Life, Canada Protection and Industrial Alliance for Simplified Issue plans with No Medical Tests and only a few health questions.
+The coverage can start immediately – see point 6 for details.
+Equitable Life recently introduced a simplified issue plan similar to Assumption Life’s Golden Protection, but coverage is only available to applicants up to age 80.

-- Many creditor insurance plans end at age 69.
+Many creditor insurance plans end at age 69.
 Individuals who are approaching retirement or are currently retired and in good health should consider individual life insurance options instead of creditor insurance.
-Individual Life insurance is portable so if you switched banks or move to another home you can maintain your coverage.
+Individual Life insurance is portable so if you switch banks or move to another home you can maintain your coverage.
 More information can be found at our Facts on Mortgage Insurance article.

-- Preferred rates are available to those in excellent health and with an excellent family health history.
+Preferred rates are available to those in excellent health and with an excellent family health history.
 Preferred rates can save you up to 35% and many companies have multiple preferred rate classifications so even if you do not qualify for the best preferred classification you can still enjoy a significant saving.
 The savings on preferred rate qualification for Permanent policies is less pronounced and not as many companies offer preferred rates on permanent policies.
 For more information see Understanding Preferred vs. Standard Rates.